benisseyonikadevera-dotcom/ECE-2112-BENISSE-DE-VERA-2ECEB-PA2/README.md

 > **Date Submitted**: August 29, 2026

-*This repository contains my Programming Assignment #2 for the course "Advanced Computer Programming and Algorithms."*
+*This repository contains my Programming Assignment #2 for the course "Advanced Computer Programming and Algorithms.*

 ## **PROBLEM A: REPRODUCIBLE NORMALIZATION PROBLEM**
 - Create a reproducible random 5 × 5 integer **ndarray** named **X**.
 Use the following two statements before performing any calculation: